manandoshi9/MavensMate-SublimeText/README.md

+This is my try to make the MavensMate 2.0 work in linux

 #MavensMate for Sublime Text plugin (2.0 beta)

 MavensMate for Sublime Text is a plugin that aims to replicate the functionality of the Eclipse-based Force.com IDE.
 Its goal is to allow developers to work inside Sublime Text for all their Force.com-related tasks.